CRM sales tool redesign that improved the lead expiry rate by over 87%

 Sales is an incentive-driven job.
 Motivation is key.

 Users were primarily driven by their targets and incentives, influencing how they approached their work.
+However, the platform did not provide any performance metrics or feedback to the users about their sales targets and progress.

 PROJECT SCOPING - PHASES